 Site description A relatively flat brownfield site on the south-eastern edge of Kingston, behind two detached dwellings and their rear gardens, extending to about 0.48ha.
 Existing use Current use occasional agricultural vehicle parking, last main use as an agricultural contractor's yard.
 Neighbouring uses The site is bordered by houses to the north, and fields to all other sides Visual impact and landscape interest Reasonably visible due to surrounding landform, primarily from Stockfield Drove but also from wider footpath network to south.
 No notable landscape features other than strong hedgerow boundary and ditch with grass verge in front along road Wildlife interest A brownfield site with no significant wildlife interest other than the hedgerow boundaries, which have a range of native woody species and appear to be quite old, and as such may qualify as Important Hedgerows under the Hedgerow Regulations Act (1997) Historic interest The site has no impact on any heritage assets - the closest is Grade II Listed Back Lane Farmhouse which is not seen in the same viewshed Flood risk / ground conditions No risks noted (fluvial and surface water flood maps) and no local knowledge of flooding issues Access points / and suitability Direct from Stockfield Drove (main road linking onto Back Lane) with good visibility for vehicles.
-Reasonable access on foot to village although lack of pavements on many roads and outside easy walking distance (800m) of most of the key community facilities Summary - main benefits and issues to mitigate Brownfield site Opportunity to ensure industry and associated noise / vehicles are away from residential areas Loss of employment (if not replaced) Possible contamination from previous use (if present and not mitigated) Visual impact as seen from Stockfield Drove and the footpath network to the south Potential loss of hedgerows Estimated capacity Up to 11 dwellings possible (average density 23 dph)
+Reasonable access on foot to village although lack of pavements on many roads and outside easy walking distance (800m) of most of the key community facilities Summary - main benefits and issues to mitigate Brownfield site Opportunity to ensure industry and associated noise / vehicles Loss of employment (if not replaced) Distance from key community facilities Possible contamination from previous use (if present and not mitigated) Visual impact as seen from Stockfield Drove are away from residential areas and the footpath network to the south Potential loss of hedgerows Estimated capacity Up to 11 dwellings possible (average density 23 dph)

 9.9.
 Based on this assessment the following policy will be considered in the event of a planning application being submitted for this site.
-As with site 11, there are no specific linked measures identified to off-set the loss of employment and distance to key community facilities, as this is largely outside the control of the landowner.
-However policies HB21, HB22 and HB24 are expected to provide some mitigation in terms of employment provision and improved pedestrian safety.
+There are no specific linked measures identified to off-set the loss of employment, given the length of time (at least 10 years) that the site has seen very limited use (during this period it has not resulted in any employment other than the site owner's).
+However policies HB20 and HB21 are expected to provide some mitigation in terms of employment provision.